 Calculating Federal Income Tax

-Your business is required to estimate taxable income and make quarterly estimated tax payments.
+Your business must estimate taxable income and make quarterly estimated tax payments.
 After year-end, you’ll follow the same process to prepare the federal tax return.

-First, gather your records to determine the year’s total receipts and business expenses.
+Your first step should be to gather your records to determine the year’s total receipts and business expenses.
+Good recordkeeping practices will make tax preparation much smoother and more manageable.

-Add up your receipts, then subtract business expenses to calculate your net business income.
+Once you've gathered all your receipts, add them up, then subtract business expenses to calculate your net business income for the year.

-Next, subtract tax deductions from your net business income.
-Common deductions include depreciation expense, mileage, and charitable contributions.
+Next, you should subtract eligible tax deductions from your net business income.
+Common deductions include depreciation expenses, mileage, and charitable contributions.

 Additionally, your business may be eligible for certain business tax credits.
 While deductions lower the business’s taxable income, tax credits reduce the business’s tax liability.